FEAT. 2-Year Update

 Thank you to everyone who has supported us in some way over the last two years, either by investing directly, sharing our posts, or chatting about our project with your mates.
 Special thanks of course to the unrelenting efforts of Impact Investment Group, Future Super, and my team members at FEAT HQ, Ulrich Lenffer, Sean Walker, and Melody Forghani who have helped bring this all to life.

-This ends Part 1 of the Update - stay tuned for Part 2, coming in a few weeks.
+This ends Part 1 of the Update - stay tuned for Part 2, coming later this year.